-Levi Sherman is an interdisciplinary artist and PhD student in Art History at the University of Wisconsin—Madison.
+Levi Sherman is an interdisciplinary artist and PhD candidate in Art History at the University of Wisconsin–Madison.
 He received his MFA in Interdisciplinary Book and Paper Arts at Columbia College Chicago in 2015, where he was a Print Production Fellow for the Journal of Artists’ Books and taught undergraduate bookbinding and letterpress.
-His BFA in Visual Communications was earned at the University of Arizona in 2012.
-His work is held in various collections including the Joan Flasch Artists’ Book Collection and the Forgotten Zine Archive and has been supported by grants from the College Book Arts Association, Awesome Foundation, and Aiko Foundation.
+He earned his BFA in Visual Communications at the University of Arizona in 2012.
+His work is held in various collections including the Joan Flasch Artists’ Book Collection and University of Arizona Poetry Center and has been supported by grants from CBAA, the Awesome Foundation, and the Aiko Foundation.
 Levi is the co-founder of Partial Press and founder of Artists’ Book Reviews.

 Artist’s Statement